Contact lens stuck inside woman’s eyelid for 28 years

 “On surgical excision of the cyst, a rigid gas permeable (RGP) contact lens was found.
-The RGP lens was encapsulated within the upper eyelid soft tissue.”
+The RGP lens was encapsulated within the upper eyelid soft tissue,” researchers stated.

 MRI of the head: Red arrow: high-intensity signal nodular lesion in the left upper eyelid

-The surgeons noted that there have been four other reported cases of contact lens migration because of trauma to the eye.
+The surgeons noted there have been four other reported cases of contact lens migration, because of trauma to the eye.